ska-telescope/ska-ser-infra-machinery/README.md

 ## Ad hoc

 The instances are meant to be worked with using the provided make targets.
-In the event that you need (e.g, development purposes) to do manual ansible work, you can set up your shell and issue ansible commands from any working directory against the environment's inventory.
+In the event that you need (e.g, development purposes) to do manual Ansible work, you can set up your shell and issue Ansible commands from any working directory against the environment's inventory.
 Please, use with caution:

 ```